greyson/gimp-android/README.markdown

 determine how to scale the image into the density-specific project
 folders:

-* `drawable-ldpi` at a resolution of 120
 * `drawable-mdpi` at a resolution of 160
 * `drawable-hdpi` at a resolution of 240
+* `drawable-xhdpi` at a resolution of 320

-I recommend using a resolution of 480 for all images.
-480 is the least common multiple of all three resolutions, and therefore scales without needing antialiasing of any kind.
+I recommend using a resolution of 960 for all images.
+960 is the least common multiple of all three resolutions, and therefore scales without needing antialiasing of any kind.